 The amount of food your dog needs will depend how much exercise he is getting.
 If he becomes overweight it will put a lot of stress on his body, so you do need to be careful to give him appropriate portion sizes.

-Most Bulldogs need Caesarean sections in order to give birth because they have large heads and wide shoulders, but small rear ends.
+Most Bulldogs need Cesarean sections in order to give birth because they have large heads and wide shoulders, but small rear ends.

 Hip Dysplasia can be a major problem with Bulldogs, as it is quite prevalent.
 Their hip joints are quite shallow by nature, but they often don’t become problematic unless they are overweight or are exercised too much as puppies.